francismontalbo/swatdcnn/README.md

 **Google Drive Link**

-***NOTE: The following credits for the datasets still goes to their appropriate owners and collectors***
+***NOTE: The following credits for the datasets still goes to their appropriate owners and collectors.
+***Please remember to cite their work when using their respective datasets***

 ## Environment Setup: